Tridentify/AutoExe/README.md

 AutoExe is a helper function that can run code in Code Blocks through various means, i.e. World Code, and other Code Blocks, without having the need to click on the Code Block.

 ## Description
 Global object `exe` has a few methods.
 These methods allow code to be executed through different means, for example, through World Code.
 AutoExe can also help by allowing a user to extend their code, as there is a limit for the number of characters in World Code.
-Using AutoExe and global object `exe`, a user can execute code in code blocks to initialise parts of their World Code.
+Using AutoExe and global object `exe`, a user can execute code in *Code Blocks* (**not** through chests with item data), to initialise parts of their World Code.

 `exe` also lets the user check whether a specific code block has been executed before.
 The user may also choose to remove a specific log of a code's execution.